sunjh22/CNVPipe/README.md

 ## 08. Merge the results from all CNV calling tools

-We tried to merge CNV results from all tools including cnvkit, delly, smoove, cnvpytor, freec and mops.
+We tried to merge CNV results from all tools including cnvkit, delly, smoove, mops and cnvpytor.
 During the process, we merge two CNVs iteratively, if there is overlap between two CNV region, their overlapped length will be accumulated, and the later CNV will dispear (only the first CNV will be kept).
 After the whole merging process, there should not exist any overlap CNVs.
 The implementation is in `scripts/mergeCNV.py`.
-The priority to keep CNVs: cnvkit, delly, smoove, mops, cnvpytor, freec.
+The priority to keep CNVs: cnvkit, delly, smoove, mops, cnvpytor.

     cd analysis/
     python ~/data/project/CNVPipe/scripts/mergeCNV.py res/cnvkit/sample18.bed res/delly/sample18.bed res/smoove/sample18.bed res/mops/sample18.bed res/cnvpytor/sample18.bed ~/data/refs/hg38/low-mappability-track/10x/hg38.sv_blacklist.bed res/merge/sample18.bed >merge.log